lorenzoferrone/p52/README.md

 # How does it work?
-This package is heavily inspired by the library pyp5js and leverages transcrypt to compile python to javascript.
+This package is heavily inspired by the library pyp5js and leverages transcrypt to compile python to javascript behind the scenes.